What is modern slavery?

 has offices in the UK

-provides service or support functions in the UK
+provides services or support functions in the UK

-has other visible UK business presence, such as a website
+has a visible UK business presence in another way, eg a website

 The proposed changes include, but are not limited to:

-Under the proposed changes, businesses will have a single reporting deadline.
-All businesses would be reporting on the same 12-month period, between 1 April and 31 March, and would be publishing their statements by 30 September each year.
+introducing a single reporting deadline (eg all businesses would be reporting on the same 12-month period, from April to April, and would be publishing their statements by 30 September each year)